 Each of these species is a redeye bass, and the simplest way to identify the species you’ve just caught is to remember where you are!

-But how do you tell a redeye from its close cousins, the largemouth and smallmouth?
+But how do you tell a redeye from its close cousins, the largemouth bass and smallmouth bass?